Lime (transportation company): Injuries

+foreseeable misuse" of Gen 2 e-scooters in Australia that caused (or may have caused) injury.

 In 2025 an investigation found that many people in London had sustained severe and lifelong 'motorcycle like' crushing leg injuries from Lime bikes due to the weight and design of the bikes and a lack of maintenance.

-In June 2020, the Australian Competition & Consumer Commission found that Lime covered up at least 50 incidents on its scooters that resulted in injuries such as broken bones and damaged teeth.

 Deaths

-In September 2018, a 24-year-old man in Dallas, Texas in United States died in a single vehicle Lime scooter accident.
+In September 2018, a 24-year-old man in Dallas, Texas, in United States died in a single vehicle Lime scooter accident.
 The responding police officer found a Lime electric scooter broken in half about 500 feet from where the victim was found unresponsive.

 In February 2019, a Fort Lauderdale Lime user was placed in a vegetative state after a violent collision with a car while riding a Lime scooter on the road, not the legally permitted sidewalk use.
 The injured woman was allegedly instructed to use the road by Lime's app.

 Malfunctions

 Some of Lime's electric scooters have been recalled due to mechanical failures.
 In October 2018, Lime recalled a number of its Segway Ninebot scooters after cases of batteries "smoldering, or in some cases, catching fire".

 In November 2018, Lime issued a recall of its Okai-model scooters on reports that the baseboards could "break in half".
 The recall was issued following internal comments by employees that its scooters were unsafe for public use.

 In February 2019, Lime issued a safety update, announcing that some of its scooters could malfunction and their wheels could "lock up".
 The company was forced to temporarily withdraw its scooters from circulation in Auckland and Dunedin, New Zealand, after injuries caused by irregular braking incidents.
 According to Consumer Reports, affected Lime scooters had buggy faulty firmware.